mantle2048/rlplot/README.md

 ## Demo

-Here, we provides an illustration on how to utilize this library for analysis and plot of your RL experiments.
+Here, we provide an illustration on how to utilize this library for analysis and plot of your RL experiments.

 ### 0. Preliminary